mcrco/obsidian/AP HG/Political Geography/Supranational Organizations.md

-Contradiction: nations want to separate and have autonomy but we are becoming more and more interconnected.
+picomContradiction: nations want to separate and have autonomy but we are becoming more and more interconnected.

 # Supranational Organizations